rktrlng/picade_lufa/README.md

 All Picade related designs and documents, including the original Arduino based firmware and schematics for the PCB can be found here: https://github.com/pimoroni/picade

-This firmware uses Dean Camera's LUFA library (2013-09-01) to simulate a 3 axes/16 button Joystick (only 2 axes are used), or a 162 keys/5 LED's multimedia keyboard (only 1 onboard LED is used).
+This firmware uses Dean Camera's LUFA library (2013-09-01) and has 3 project directories:

+- **Joystick**: a 3 axes/16 button Joystick (only 2 axes are used)
+- **Keyboard**: a 162 keys/5 LED's multimedia keyboard (only 1 onboard LED is used)
+- **KeyboardMouse**: actually 2 USB devices, a Keyboard and a 3 button Mouse (only 2 buttons used, LMB & RMB)

 The latest version of the LUFA library can be found here: http://www.fourwalledcubicle.com/LUFA.php

 The Picade has 1 digital Joystick (4 inputs / 2 axes) and 8+4=12 buttons on the Maxi (6+4=10 on the Mini).
 There are 4 free pins on the PCB available (6 on the Mini).
 In this firmware, these pins are being monitored as inputs and sent with the USB report.
 Add buttons to these pins, and they'll give a response.